 EH&S develops, implements, and maintains the university’s CHP, provides and/or ensures the availability of laboratory employee safety training, conducts and/or ensures laboratory safety inspections to determine compliance status, and promotes regulatory compliance and a safe laboratory environment.

-Departments and units must register all laboratories as defined in this policy, maintain inventories of potentially hazardous materials, and identify laboratory employees who may be exposed to hazardous chemicals and require these employees to attend laboratory chemical safety training prior to initial assignment and to comply with the CHP.
+Departments and units must register all laboratories as defined in this policy, maintain inventories of hazardous chemicals, and identify laboratory employees who may be exposed to hazardous chemicals and require these employees to attend laboratory chemical safety training prior to initial assignment and to comply with the CHP.

 The provisions of the CHP must be implemented within individual laboratories to fulfill the requirements mandated under the Occupational Safety and Health Administration’s (OSHA) Occupational Exposures to Hazardous Chemicals in Laboratories standard (29 Code of Federal Regulations § 1910.1450).